Mike Ripley: Continuing Margery Allingham's Campion novels

-Following the death of the crime writer Margery Allingham in 1966, her husband Philip Youngman Carter completed her novel Cargo of Eagles (published 1968), and two further Campion books: Mr Campion’s Farthing and Mr Campion’s Falcon.
+Following the death of the crime writer Margery Allingham in 1966, her husband Philip Youngman Carter completed her novel Cargo of Eagles (published 1968), and two further Campion books: Mr. Campion's Farthing and Mr. Campion's Falcon.
 Upon Carter's death in 1969, he too left an unfinished manuscript for a Campion novel.

 Carter's fragment of manuscript, which contained revisions and minor corrections but no plot outline, character synopsis or plan, was bequeathed to Margery Allingham's sister Joyce; and upon her death in 2001, the manuscript was left to officials of the Margery Allingham Society.
-It was not until 2012 that Ripley, with the approval and agreement of the Margery Allingham Society, took up the challenge of completing Carter's manuscript, which became Mr Campion's Farewell.
+It was not until 2012 that Ripley, with the approval and agreement of the Margery Allingham Society, took up the challenge of completing Carter's manuscript, which became Mr. Campion's Farewell.

 The novel was published in March 2014 by Severn House Publishers.
 Since then, Ripley has published additional novels in which Campion continues to age in place.
+His twelfth book in the series, 'Mr Campion's Christmas', was published in November 2024 and won his third Last Laugh Award at Crimefest in 2025.